claytonjwong/bill-walsh/README.md

 Bill Walsh was smart enough, strong-willed enough, to get rid of talented peope if they were contributors to a negative organizational culture - not team players.

-Bill Walsh prized communication and understood that all the knowledge in the world meant little if we cannot communication effectively.
+Bill Walsh prized communication and understood that all the knowledge in the world meant little if we cannot communicate effectively.